 How is sunshine good for me?

 Sun exposure is good for our bodies as long as we don’t burn.
-Sunshine on our exposed skin gives us vitamin D, lowers blood pressure, protects against future sun damage, boosts the immune system, relieves pain, promotes relaxation, heals wounds, and regulates circadian rhythm.
-A Vitamin D level within 40-60 ng/ml is associated with reduced incidence of many diseases such as cancer, MS, diabetes, and more.
+Sunshine exposed to our skin gives us vitamin D, lowers blood pressure, protects against future sun damage, boosts the immune system, relieves pain, promotes relaxation, heals wounds, and regulates circadian rhythm, just to name a few.

 Why have we been told to stay out of the sun?
 Or to use sunscreen?
 Or to cover up?

-According to a 2012 study, risk of melanoma is based on the following criteria: hair color, Fitzpatrick skin type, freckling, family history of melanoma, total body nevus count, large nevi (> 5mm), sunburn history.
+According to a 2012 study, the risk of melanoma is based on the following criteria: hair color, Fitzpatrick skin type, freckling, family history of melanoma, total-body nevus count, large nevi (> 5mm), sunburn history.
 Take this online quiz from the Harvard School of Public Health to assess your risk of melanoma.